Spiritual Practices

 Centering Prayer

-A small group gathers every Friday morning at 9 am in the Chapel to practice centering prayer.
+A small group gathers every Friday morning at 9 am online to practice centering prayer.
 Generally the group engages in a brief lectio divina with one of the appointed readings of the day.
 Newcomers are always welcome, and gentle guidance is provided for those unfamiliar with this practice.
+Contact the office for the Zoom link.

 Quiet Days